Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Revolut offers a Swiss IBAN in Swiss francs.
 You can transfer money directly from your Swiss bank account into Revolut.
 And this is a real CH IBAN from a Swiss bank!
 You will not pay any fee for the transfer!

-Revolut offers bank accounts for most countries in Europe!
-With this, it is straightforward to transfer money from most countries!
+Revolut offers bank accounts for most European countries, making it straightforward to transfer money from most countries.

 You can now transfer money for free to your Revolut account directly from your bank account.
 You only need to wire money from one account to another to top up your account.